kyeah/Donation-Z/README.md

 Donation-Z allows you to gamble your money away...for charity.

-by: Tyler Yates, Claudio Wilson, Kathy Spradlin, Kevin Yeh
+Created by Tyler Yates, Claudio Wilson, Kathy Spradlin, Kevin Yeh

+Ebay Hackathon at UT Austin, 2012